remla2024-team14/model-training/README.md

 You can push artefacts to the remote by running `dvc push`.
 Similarly, pulling from the remote can be performed by running `dvc pull`.

 ## How To: DVC Experiment Management

 In this project, DVC is also used to report metrics and keep track of different experiments/models.

 Run the experiment using `dvc exp run`.
-See the difference by running `dvc metrics diff`.
+See the difference by running `dvc metrics diff`.Please install the latest version of dvc locally`pip install -U dvc`,otherwise it may lead to version incompatibility and other problems.

 Whenever anything is changed in the project, a new experiment can be run and the experiment log can be checked using `dvc exp show`.

 All metrics will be generated to an output file named `metrics.json`.

 ## Code Quality